TheProctors/QuizMaster/PROCESS.md

 ### System Process and Configuration with Azure

 The CI/CD is set up and properly connected to the repository for QuizMaster.
 The application is set up as static web application.
 There is a generic index.html for main.
 When there are any versions of code available it will be set up through the additional branches created for testing.
+The testing branch is tested using a live server extension through Visual Studio Code.
+This will test the testing branch to a local server.
+The Production branch (main) is connected to firebase.
+Main contains the code for deployment connected to the production URL.

 ### New User Configuration